siadat/pcass/README.md

+![bits](https://github.com/siadat/public/blob/main/bytes.png)

-This is a WIP.
+## This is WIP.

 This readme is not intended to be read by others.

-![bits](https://github.com/siadat/public/blob/main/bytes.png)
+## Zig server (WIP)

+The Zig version is work in progress in [./server.zig](./server.zig).
+I might get back to it if I have time.

-## How to run
+## How to generate SSTables with Cassandra

 ![tests](https://github.com/siadat/pcass/actions/workflows/makefile.yml/badge.svg)